ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     <ctrl-d>
     # Try this fun command:
-    curl -s http://metaphorpsum.com/sentences/1000  # that's some deep stuff curl -s http://metaphorpsum.com/sentences/1000 | more  # "pipe (|)," or direct, the text to the 'more' command
+    curl -s http://metaphorpsum.com/sentences/1000  # that's some deep stuff curl -s http://metaphorpsum.com/sentences/1000 | more  # 'pipe (|),' or direct, the text to the 'more' command
     <spacebar>  # next page
     <q>  # quits from more, less, 'man' pages, etc.

 So, ^C, ^D, 'q', and (from above) 'exit'.
 Generally can't hurt to try until one of them works!
-Now that we've seen the 'less' "paginator" (program that display output from other programs in pages, instead of all at once), here's how to move around while in it.
+Now that we've seen the 'less' *paginator* (program that display output from other programs in pages, instead of all at once), here's how to move around while in it.

     curl -s http://metaphorpsum.com/sentences/1000 | fold -w 80 -s | less  # pipe to 'less' paginator, instead of 'more'
     <spacebar>  # next page
     <arrow keys, pgup, pgdn>  # forward or back through file
     g  # beginning ...
     G  # ... or end of file
-    /A<enter>  # '/' enters search mode, "A" is pattern looked for (could be any string) /;<enter>  # find semicolons
+    /A<enter>  # '/' enters search mode, 'A' is pattern looked for (could be any string) /;<enter>  # find semicolons
     /.<enter>  # surprise! '.' is a special character that means any character /T.e<enter>  # should find 'The', 'They', maybe 'Toe'?